colonyengine/colony/devref/DEVREF-lexicon.md

 - **appdev**: The person(s) using the engine to develop an *app*.

+- **attribute-bag**: A CLOS type which holds key/value pairs of keys suitable to compare with EQUAL and *attribute-value* structures.
+This is usually used as a base class for other types.
+Used often in DSL syntax.

+- **attribute-value**: A CLOS type which holds a *semantic* value which is the original value, a *dirty* slot, which indicates if there was an update to the *semantic* slot, and a *computed* slot, which is whatever final value was computed using the *semantic* slot as input.
+The layers of code using the *attribute-bag* and the *attribute-value*s determine the exact semantics of their use.
+They are used as values in *attribute-bag*s.

 - **component**: A game object that often looks like a class with slots and methods and which can be instanced into main memory like classes.
 However *components* have additional properties beyond that of classes.
 One such